Alipur, Bihar: Overview

 Alipur is a village located 9 km from the commercial town of Tikari in Gaya district in Bihar, India.
 Alipur has a population of 4,825 as of 2011.
 Alipur village has a marketplace.
 The local police station was established in 2001.
-Here, there is a government school up to class 8 as well as a government hospital is also established here.
+Here, there is a Government school up to class 8 as well as a Government hospital Health and wellness center is also established here.

 Alipur is a big marketplace for the nearby villages.

-The Mukhiya of Chaita Panchayat (Smt Mini Devi) is from Alipur.
+The Mukhiya of Chaita Panchayat (Smt Mini Devi) is from Alipur.Bharatiya Janata Party leader and social activist Ramanand Sharma is also from this village.

 Alipur's economy is primarily agricultural.
 However, some people own businesses and others have jobs in the public and private sectors.
 Alipur has its own marketplace.
 Some people from the village have businesses there.
 Tekari is about 9 km away and serves as a larger market for goods and services that Alipur cannot provide.
-The city of Gaya is about 25 km to the east of Alipur and is well connected by state highway.